** REVISED – 28th May 2021 with information on the Association for Coaching **

 Thankfully, however, the ICF does enable coaching supervision training to be recognised as CCE and to be mapped to their core competencies and resource development.
 The ICCS, along with other coaching supervision schools, have successfully achieved ICF recognition of coaching supervision courses in this way.

-This means that, if you’re credentialed with the ICF, gaining CCEs through your coaching supervision training will be a huge bonus that will ensure that you can use the course towards the renewal of your credentials.
+This means that, if you’re credentialed with the ICF, gaining CCEs through your coaching supervision training will be a useful bonus that will ensure that you can use the course towards the renewal of your credentials.

 ICF – Accreditation of Individual Coaching Supervisors

-Unsurprisingly, given the above position, the ICF has not developed any kind of accreditation of coaching supervisors and instead continues to focus only on mentor coaches.
-This seems like a real blind spot in an organisation that otherwise is the leader in coaching worldwide and I hope that in time they will begin to address this.
+This seems to be a blind spot in an organisation that otherwise is the leader in coaching worldwide and I hope that in time they will begin to address this.

 ICF – Summary